 These vegetarian “enchiladas” are stacked.
 Stacked enchiladas have all the components of enchiladas except the tortillas and filling are stacked – casserole style.

-Speaking of components, this version doesn’t actually have any enchilada sauce.
-Maybe it should be called “Mexican Layered Casserole” except I’m pretty sure it’s not really Mexican either.
+This version doesn’t actually have any enchilada sauce, either.
+Maybe it should be called “Vegetarian Mexican Lasagna” except I’m pretty sure it’s not authentic Mexican either.

 Naming recipes is hard, guys.
 But I promise you’ll love this one!

 This enchilada recipe is also customizable.
 And fairly healthy.
 (Hello, check out all of the veg!)
 And it’s pretty.
 I love pretty food.

 - After roasting your filling, grease a 9×13 baking dish with cooking spray.
 You could also use a large skillet that is oven-safe.

 - Put some salsa in the bottom of the dish (about 1/2 cup) along with a single layer of tortillas.
 You may need to cut some to create straight edges, but it doesn’t have to be perfect.
 Don’t overthink it.
 You could also use flour tortillas if you like them better and aren’t concerned with keeping this gluten-free.

 - Add some of the roasted vegetables, some baby spinach, and some grated cheese in an even layer on top of the tortillas.